petereberle/petereberle.portfolio/content/projects/wallawallafoundry.md

   - Marketing
 ---

-[Walla Walla Foundry](https://wallawallafoundry.com) is a leading contemporary art fabricator and casting facility known for its monumental sculpture capacity and cutting-edge techniques.
+[Walla Walla Foundry](https://wallawallafoundry.com) is a leading contemporary art fabricator and casting facility known for its capacity to build monumental sculpture and cutting-edge techniques.
 The Foundry serves world-renowned artists, such as KAWS, Takashi Murakami, and Hank Willis Thomas.

 Shortly after joining the project management team at Walla Walla Foundry, ownership took notice of my previous experience as a web developer for art-centered organizations in the Walla Walla Valley and asked me to design layout proposals for a new website.
 We decided on a minimal UI that showcases the Foundry's project portfolio through in-house photography and video.